 Much like with Star Wars: A Galactic Spectacular, the space for the best views is limited so we recommend snagging a spot about 45 minutes before the show starts.

 Click image to view it larger.

 A special “Jingle Bell, Jingle BAM!” dessert party is also available.
 More info on that below.

-In this show, Disney masterfully transforms the front of arguably one of the most terrifying things at Hollywood Studios into the backdrop for an assortment of magical holiday vignettes.
+Showing nightly from November 8 – January 5, 2020, in this show Disney masterfully transforms the front of arguably one of the most terrifying things at Hollywood Studios into the backdrop for an assortment of magical holiday vignettes.

 This show uses projection technology, and since the Tower of Terror sits up on a fairly high hill, there’s really not a bad view to be found.

 The entire show lasts about 15 minutes long, and it is shown continuously from dusk until park closing so you can pop in whenever to catch it.

 Each holiday vignette begins with a brief video on the billboards along Sunset Boulevard, so you’ll want to position yourself so that you can see one of those and the Tower of Terror.